TrebledJ/musescore-todo-list/README.md

 * TODO: Add bowing articulation to strings.
 * TODO: Confirm with friend if this part is playable.

 This plugin aims to increase the quality of life of composers, arrangers, transcribers, and well—anybody who edits scores.
-The typical usage would be to add `TODO`s/`FIXME`s as staff text via <kbd>Ctrl</kbd>+<kbd>T</kbd> or <kbd>Cmd</kbd>+<kbd>T</kbd>, noting down your thoughts and ideas before they disappear.
+The typical usage would be to add `TODO`s/`FIXME`s as staff text via <kbd>Ctrl</kbd>+<kbd>T</kbd> or <kbd>Cmd</kbd>+<kbd>T</kbd>, and note down your thoughts and ideas before they disappear.
 The plugin will then automatically refresh and display the curated list of `TODO`s on a dock.

 ![](img.png)